 How is service and support handled?
 Is it mandatory to have a support contract?

-All our products and services come with one-year technical support.
-First line of support is ALWAYS our Support Site Still having problems?
+All our products and services come with a minimum one-year technical support.
+First line of support is ALWAYS our support site Still having problems?
 Phone support (9-5 PST, Monday to Friday).
 For phone support, clients must provide port 80 administrative access to the URL, port 22 for SSH for the Server.
 The Player's Dashboard; port 23233 must be open and accessible from the Internet.